-The Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges (ACCJC/WASC) encourages change.
-The ACCJC (Commission) promotes educational innovation and experimentation that is responsible and appropriate to the institutional mission.
+The Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges (ACCJC) encourages positive change.
+The ACCJC (Commission) promotes educational innovation and experimentation that is responsible and appropriate to the institutional mission and educational quality.

 The ACCJC requires change to improve the institution.
 A primary purpose of accreditation is to promote institutional improvement.
-The Accreditation Standards require that institutions engage in an ongoing effort to improve their programs and services.
-The ACCJC recognizes that without application of fresh approaches to identified opportunities and problems, improvement cannot occur.
+The Accreditation Standards require that institutions engage in an ongoing effort to improve their educational programs and services.
+The ACCJC recognizes that without application of fresh approaches to identified opportunities and problems, quality educational improvement cannot occur.

 The ACCJC anticipates that institutions will respond to evidence of the need for change.
 Accreditation Standards require that institutions engage in an ongoing process of evaluation, improvement, and re-evaluation.
-Evaluation yields evidence of institutional performance that is often the stimulus for change.
+Evaluation yields evidence of institutional performance that is often the stimulus for positive change.

 The ACCJC expects institutions to undertake change responsibly.
-In order to maintain their integrity, institutions must guarantee the quality of their programs and services, even as they make changes.
+In order to maintain educational quality and institutional integrity, institutions must guarantee the quality of their programs and services, even as they make improvements.
+Eligibility Requirements, Accreditation Standards, and Commission policies apply at all times.